Sammy Younge Jr.: Murder and aftermath

 Younge was shot in the face (under the left eye) by Marvin Segrest, a 68-year-old white gas station attendant at a Standard Oil station in Tuskegee, Alabama, on January 3, 1966.
 The shooting came after a verbal altercation between Younge and the attendant about Younge allegedly attempting to use a "whites-only" bathroom.
 Younge had retrieved a golf club from a vehicle and was holding it when he was shot.

 Younge became the first black college student to be murdered for his actions in support of the Civil Rights Movement.
 Samuel Younge Sr. said of his son's death, "This is an era of social revolution.
 In such revolutions, individuals sacrifice their lives."

 A justice department report from 2011 contests this version of events.
 The report claims that Younge had been belligerent with Segrest several times previously, including one incident where he tried to avoid paying the correct price for gas, and another where he physically threatened Segrest for not having the correct type of gas.
 On the day of the shooting, Younge was drunk and demanded to use a restroom inside the gas station that may have been an employees-only restroom.
 When Segrest refused, Younge first asked a friend for a gun, and then when one was not forthcoming, began taunting Segrest, at one point grabbing a golf club.
 Segrest then shot Younge as he was running down an alley several meters away.

 Trial

-On January 4, 1966, Segrest was arrested, but released on $20,000 bond.
+On January 4, 1966, Segrest was arrested, but released on $20,000 bond (a little over $200,000 in 2025).
 He was indicted for murder in the second degree and tried on December 7.
-The trial was moved from Macon County, where blacks outnumbered whites by a 2-1 margin, to Lee County.
+The trial was moved from Macon County, where blacks outnumbered whites by a 2–1 margin, to Lee County.
 He was found not guilty by an all-white jury the next day.
 His acquittal sparked outraged protests in Tuskegee.